 Read more about community development philosophy here.

-- providing affordable rental apartment suites, homes and townhouses within the core neighbourhoods
+- providing affordable rental apartment suites and townhouses within the core neighbourhoods

 - offering a transitional residence for 16-22 year old at-risk males, providing safe stable housing as well as educational and training opportunities